keboola/connection-docs/tutorial/index.md

 - [Writing into GoodData](/tutorial/write/gooddata/) --- write data from KBC into GoodData Analytics.
 - [Automation: Setting up Orchestrator](/tutorial/automate/) --- specify what tasks should be executed in what order, and configure their automatic execution.
-- [Management](/tutorial/management/) --- familiarize yourself with additional KBC features related to Data and User management.
 - [Ad-hoc data analysis](/tutorial/ad-hoc/) --- see how you can play with arbitrary data.